Building a Program: We Welcome FFA to Vet Assistance

 The business of the Future Farmers of America is to prepare “members for leadership and careers in the science, business and technology of agriculture.”
 Here at LCCTC, one of our shops does just that!

-Mrs. Yanak, animal lover and Vet Assistant teacher realized that “FFA develops members’ potential and helps them discover their talent through hands-on experiences, which give members the tools to achieve real-world success.”
-As a result, she instituted the school’s first local chapter of FFA.
+Mrs. Ariel Yanak, animal lover and Vet Assistant teacher, realized that the FFA Mission Statement embraces the instructional mission that benefits the students in her shop, as well: “FFA develops members’ potential and helps them discover their talent through hands-on experiences, which give members the tools to achieve real-world success.”
+As a result, Mrs. Yanak instituted the school’s first local chapter of FFA.

 There are also competitions that benefit students in any future area of employment -- no matter what the job entails.
 Brianna McCollums will compete in a Leadership Development Event (LDE) known as “Employment Skills.”
 They have created a resume, cover letter, and online application.
 Once the judges have looked over their paperwork and deem them ready for round two, the competitors next step is to actually go in for the mock interview phase.